GianlucaPanzani/Optimization-of-Partitioned-Hash-Join-with-Duplicates/README.md

 ## How to Run

-1. Run the full grid search over all values of `N`, `P`, and all hash functions:
+1. Run the full grid search defined in `runners/grid_config.sh` (for a single run) with:

 ```bash
 cd src